2DGD-F0TH/2DGD_F0TH/chapters/002_Basics/001_Maths/002_Vectors.md

 Vectors usually represent a force applied to a body, its velocity or acceleration and are graphically represented with an arrow.

+On a cartesian plane it can be seen as "the x and y quantities you need to move to get from a point to another".

 ![Image of a vector](./images/maths/vector.svg){width=30%}

+From the previous example, the vector $v=(4,1)$ can be thought of as the following:

+> you need to move 4 units on the x axis and 1 on the y axis to go from the origin to the point $P(4,1)$

 The pain of learning about vectors is paid off by their capacity of being added and subtracted among themselves, as well as being multiplied by a number (called a "scalar") and between themselves.